yashsriram/bussbus/README.md

     - [ ] finish() on remove.
 - [ ] Updated list on add/remove finish() return.
 - [x] Scroll view in stop departures activity.
+- [x] Display stop name before requesting departuresList.
+Useful when departuresList comes with a lag.
 - [ ] Decrease num of id references to xml elements.

 ## code